BY DOMINIC PINO, STAFF WRITER

 In Westminster countries, appropriations bills are called “supply bills,” and the failure to pass a supply bill is called “loss of supply.”
 The result of loss of supply?
 The prime minister resigns, the parliament is dissolved, and a general election is held.
 As a result, loss of supply virtually never happens because politicians’ jobs are on the line.

 In the American presidential system of government, this is not the case.
 Our elections are held on a permanently fixed schedule.
-The failure to pass appropriations bills does not directly affect the job security of our politicians, it affects the job security of federal employees.
+The failure to pass appropriations bills does not directly affect the job security of our politicians.
+It affects the job security of federal employees.
 It is much easier to risk other people’s job security than it is to risk your own.
-That explains why Americans have experienced ten government shutdowns with furloughs since 1976, but those from the U.K. have experienced zero.
+That explains why Americans have experienced ten government shutdowns with furloughs since 1976, and the British have experienced zero.

 You may be thinking voters would punish their representatives at the next election anyway for failing to pass appropriations bills, but the reality is that most voters do not really care.
 The preponderance of federal employees live in Maryland, D.C. and Virginia.
 When I was back in my home state of Wisconsin over winter break, no one was talking about the government shutdown.
 Difficult as it may be to believe if you live in Northern Virginia, most Americans’ lives go on as normal whether the federal government is funded or not.

 Therefore, politicians in America can shut down the government to prove a political point with few consequences for their chances at reelection.
-It is not about money, it is about politics.
+It’s not about money.
+It’s about politics.

 Fortunately, it does not have to be this way.
 The second Nobel Laureate to light the way on this issue is Ronald Coase, whose main insight was that rules govern behavior.
 If we want to see why people are acting the way they do, it is wise to look at the rules they are following.